These notes will help you get the most out of the Festival. IMPORTANT – please read legal disclaimer at foot of page.

 Unless you have to book in advance just turn up at the meeting place before the start time.
 The leader will introduce him/herself, tell you about the walk and check that everyone is suitably kitted out.
 The leader or guide will tell you about points of interest during the walk and will be happy to answer questions.
 The leader may hand out a form at the end to get feedback to help us to improve participants’ enjoyment of similar events in the future.
-You will be given an opportunity to make a small donation towards the costs of running the events programme within the Geopark.

 Come properly prepared – the weather conditions will suggest whether this means sun-hat or woolly hat – you might need both on a single walk!
 Warm clothing for cold days/long sleeves to protect against sunburn – and spare clothing in your rucksack, including waterproof jacket and trousers.
 Most walks will require boots.
 Check if you need to bring a packed lunch – a snack and drink (hot and/or cold) are a good idea in any case.
 The walk leader will have a 1st aid kit for the group though don’t forget to bring along any special medication which you require (including suncream).
 Please advise the leader at the start if you have any medical conditions of which he/she needs to be aware – phone beforehand if necessary.

 All children (17 years and under) must be accompanied by a responsible adult who will remain responsible for them during the whole event.